What is good taste, good design and how to be creative

 How to be creative

-*Note: I’ve written a companion piece to this called Creativity is over rated but it’s gated because many will likely find it offensive.
+*Note: I’ve written a companion piece to this called Creativity is over rated but it’s gated (in the forum) because many will likely find it offensive.
 There are very few artists, truly.
 That’s not to say there are not people who describe themselves as artists and may even sell a few pieces but few transcend the category.
 Artist, like so many other terms these days, is over used.
 If you really are an artist, meaning you are wise, emotionally intact and introspective, you will relate to it, it won’t threaten you.
 If you’re someone who is infatuated with the aura of “being an artist” in the ways that many are in love with the aura of being a designer, you’ll likely never speak to me again.
-I will release the password upon request.

 I find this very interesting because I would describe myself not as creative but as skilled.
 I know that technically I am very strong - accurate, and careful and painstaking to make sure things I make are technically as good as can be.
 I don’t think of myself as creative at all, because I find it hard to come up with designs of my own, and to use colour well.
 I hate it when you read about someone inspirational in fashion and find out that their mother was an artist and their father a designer etc. because it seems like there’s no hope for ‘non artistic’ types like me - my ancestors were all scientific types.
 I want to read about a great designer who couldn’t draw to save their life and whose relatives were all terribly practical, then I’ll be inspired and hope that one day I can be what I think of as creative!